Find Your Perfect School

 How Do Computer Networks Work?

-Switches connect computers, servers, and other devices to computer networks in homes, offices and other facilities.
-Access points are a type of switch that connect these devices to computer networks without using cables.
-Routers connect multiple computer networks, such as your home device to the Internet, while also providing security of information.
+Switches connect computers, servers, and other devices to computer networks in homes, offices, and other facilities.
+Access points are a type of switch that connects these devices to computer networks without using cables.
+Routers connect multiple computer networks, such as your home device to the Internet while also providing security of information.

 What An Online Associate in Computer Networking Program Is All About

 Associate in computer networking or network administration degrees typically cover the technical fundamentals of computer networks and their installation, operation, and upgrades.
 These can be offered in three major types – an associate of arts, an associate of science, and an associate of applied science.

 There’s a wide variation in the admission requirements among online associates in network administration degree programs, particularly in terms of academic performance and potential.
 However a high school diploma or GED equivalent, standardized test scores, and personal essays with letters of recommendation are common.

 While two years of time-to-completion is typical among online programs offering computer networking degrees, many offer part-time enrollment resulting in longer completion times.
 You may also earn an online network administration degree in under 24 months, or four semesters, through accelerated programs or by transferring college-level credits.